bhinton88/phase-1-project/README.md

 ## Description:

-Welcome to Yarn Book, a place for yarn lovers to post their favorite yarns and comment/like others favorite yarns.
-It is like FaceBook but for yarn!
+Welcome to Yarn Book, an app for yarn lovers to post their favorite yarn and comment/like others favorite yarns.
-A true knitter/crocheter paradise!

-Features:
+## Features:
 - Ability to post your own favorite yarn
-- Like your favorite yarns
+- Like your favorites
 - Ability to leave a nice comment on a yarn
 - Ability to sort yarns by brand name
 - Ability to sort yarns by yarn weight

+Primary languages used: HTML/CSS, JavaScript

 [Screenshot of the main page](images/yarncard.png)